 Drone regulations in Great Britain (United Kingdom)

-In this post, I’d like to introduce you to the current rules for operating drones in the UK.
+In this post, I’d like to introduce you to the current regulations for operating drones in the United Kingdom.

-To get your flyer ID, you must complete an online test.
-This is free and will test you in your knowledge of the safety rules.
-It consists of 40 multiple choice questions of which you must answer 30 correctly.
-You can repeat the test as often as necessary.
-The Flyer ID remains valid for five years.
+There is also the option to register as a flyer.
+Registration as a flyer is required if your drone weighs 250 grams or more.
+To obtain your Flyer ID, you must be at least 13 years old and pass an online test.
+This is free and tests your knowledge of the safety rules.
+It consists of 40 multiple choice questions, of which you must answer 30 correctly.
+You can retake the test as many times as necessary if you do not reach the 75% threshold on your first try.
+The Flyer ID is valid for five years.

 Overview: Drone rules in Great Britain